Power Automate: How it works and why you need it

 What is Power Automate?

-Power Automate is one of the core services within Microsoft’s Power Platform suite that specializes in streamlining organisational processes, automating repetitive tasks and enhancing workflows with artificial intelligence.
-It automates workflows through an API-based approach that exchanges data with legacy software and integrates AI models with workflows with a low-code approach.
+Power Automate is one of the core services within the Microsoft’s Power Platform suite.
+It specialises in streamlining organisational processes, automating repetitive tasks, and enhancing workflows with artificial intelligence.
+It automates workflows through an API-based approach, where it exchanges data with legacy software, and integrates AI models with workflows with a low-code approach.

-One of Power Automate’s key functions is its ability to tap into one of the hottest artificial intelligence technologies, Robotic Process Automation (RPA).
-As the fastest growing segment in enterprise software market, RPA is a pivotal asset for any future-oriented business and Microsoft has positioned themselves as a key RPA leader with its robust platform and extensive benefits when combined with the broader Microsoft Power Platform and ecosystem.
+One of Power Automate’s key functions is its ability to tap into one of the main artificial intelligence technologies, Robotic Process Automation (RPA).
+RPA is the fastest growing segment in enterprise software market, and so all future-oriented business recognise the importance of this asset.
+Microsoft has positioned themselves as a key RPA leader, as RPA is built into its robust platform.
+Therefore, users will experience extensive benefits when using RPA in conjunction with the Microsoft Power Platform and ecosystem.

 How does Power Automate work?

-Though its results may feel like wizardry, Power Automates works by managing 5 core types of ‘flows’.
+Though its results may feel like wizardry, Power Automates works by utilising 5 core types of ‘flows’.

 1. Automated Flows

-Automated flows are process flows that perform one or more tasks automatically after an event has triggered it.
+Automated flows are process flows that automatically perform tasks when triggered by an event.
 For example, you can create a flow that triggers an email notification when someone makes a purchase with a particular discount code.
-Its main purpose is to use connectors to integrate on-premise and external data source for peak automation
+Automated flows use connectors to integrate on-premise and external data sources for peak automation

 2. Button Flows

 These flows aim to automate repetitive tasks at a tap of a button.
-For example, build a button that automatically reminds your team to join a meeting or make an update.
-Though this may seem miniscule, it makes extensive time savings in the long-term.
+For example, you can build a button that automatically reminds your team to join a meeting, or update a certain data source.
+Though this automation may seem less impressive, Button Flows do result in extensive time savings in the long-term.

 3. Scheduled Flows

 Scheduled flows are built specifically for pre-planned automated processes.
-For example, your team may need an hourly update on sales figures across multiple stores.
-You can easily schedule one or more tasks to occur on a consistent basis.
+For example, your team may require hourly updates on sales figures across multiple stores.
+Power Automate allows you to easily schedule one or more tasks to occur on a consistent basis.

 4. Business Process Flows

-These are catered towards automating more human-centric processes.
-This flow ensures teams have a defined set of steps they have to follow to reach a desired outcome.
-This is particularly useful for compliance and governance management
+These are catered towards automating human-centric processes.
+These types of flows ensure that teams have defined steps to follow to reach a desired outcome.
+Business Process flows are particularly useful for compliance and governance management

 5. UI Flows

 UI flows are the key to bringing RPA into workflows.
-It aims to automate repetitive tasks in Windows and Web applications by recording and playing back user interface actions.
+They aim to automate repetitive tasks in Windows and Web applications by recording and playing back user interface actions.
 This is particularly useful for applications that do not have APIs available for automation.

 Top Benefits of Power Automate